NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 # Development
 Want to contribute?
 Great!
 Currently this plugin is in need of extensive testing.
-Besides this there is also a small whish list:
+Besides this there is also a small wish list:

 - Support for Java modules
 - Make use of the JacocoMerge task?
 To merge the `exec` en `ec` files?